-An interesting fact about the accuracy argument for probabilism is that it does not depend for its validity on any specific interpretation of the plausibility function, nor does it depend on the assumption that the ideal plausibility function is the function that assigns 1 to the hypothesis that is true and 0 to all hypotheses that are false.
-Indeed, nothing in the accuracy argument prevents us from designating the ideal plausibility function otherwise.
-Hence, we can easily adapt the argument to a context where the goal is to identify the hypothesis that is best rather than true (where "best" can mean anything we like).
-In such a context, an ideal function would clearly be one that assigns 1 to the hypothesis that is best and 0 to all other hypotheses.
-One complication that arises when "true" is replaced by "best" is that whereas there is only one true hypotheses, there may be several that are best.
-For example, if "best" means "having a minimal maximum expected prediction error," then there may be several hypotheses that are tied for best.
-However, it is easy to accommodate this complication, as I have done in the following generalization of the accuracy argument:
+An interesting fact about the accuracy argument for probabilism is that it does not depend for its validity on any specific interpretation of the credence function, nor does it depend on the assumption that the ideal credibility function is the function that assigns 1 to the hypothesis that is true and 0 to all hypotheses that are false.
+Indeed, nothing in the accuracy argument prevents us from designating the ideal credibility function otherwise.
+Hence, we can easily adapt the argument to a context where the goal is to identify the hypothesis that is best rather than true.
+In such a context, the ideal function would clearly be one that assigns 1 to the hypothesis that is best and 0 to all other hypotheses.
+We can then formulate the following version of the accuracy argument:

-P1: An ideal plausibility function is any function that assigns 1 to a hypothesis that is best and 0 to all other hypotheses.

-P2: For any ideal plausibility function and any non-probabilistic function, there is a probabilistic function that is guaranteed to have a smaller divergence from the ideal function (given that the divergence measure has certain reasonable properties).

-P3: For any ideal plausibility function and any probabilistic function, there does not exist any function that is guaranteed to have a smaller divergence from the ideal function (given that the divergence measure has certain reasonable properties).

-P4: If P1-P3, then non-probabilistic plausibility functions are irrational.
+- P1: The ideal credibility function is the function that assigns 1 to the hypothesis that is best and 0 to all other hypotheses. - P2: Given any non-probabilistic function, there is a probabilistic function that is guaranteed to have a smaller divergence from the ideal function (given that the divergence measure has certain reasonable properties). - P3: Given any probabilistic function, there does not exist any function that is guaranteed to have a smaller divergence from the ideal function (given that the divergence measure has certain reasonable properties). - P4: If P1-P3, then non-probabilistic credibility functions are irrational. - C: Non-probabilistic credibility functions are irrational.

-&lt;sup>3I thank X for pointing this out to me.

-C: Non-probabilistic plausibility functions are irrational.

-P2 and P3 are mathematical theorems (proven by Predd et al. (2009)) that hold regardless of what we choose as the ideal function.
+P2 and P3 are mathematical theorems (proven by Predd et al. [2009]) that hold regardless of what we choose as the ideal function.
 P1 and P4, on the other hand, are intuitively reasonable general rational principles.
 The main question that may be raised about the generalized version of the accuracy argument is whether the conditions on the divergence measure are still reasonable when truth is no longer the goal.
 For example, P2 and P3 require the assumption that the divergence measure belong to the class of Bregman divergences.
 Is this a reasonable requirement to make?
 My only response to this question is that I do not see how this assumption (and other necessary mathematical assumptions) are more plausible if truth is the goal than if the goal is to identify the hypothesis that is best in some other sense.
 So, at least in my eyes, the generalized accuracy argument is at least as plausible as the original argument.
 In any case, my main goal in this paper is not to give a careful analysis of the accuracy argument.
-From now I will assume that any plausibility function ought to be probabilistic.
+From now on I will assume that any credibility function ought to be probabilistic.
 That is, I will assume that if p is a function that assigns a number between 0 and 1 to each hypothesis H that represents how plausible it is that H is best (in some sense), then p ought to be probabilistic.
 In the next section, I turn to the main question of the paper: given a probability function p and given a piece of evidence E, how should p be updated in light of E?